alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 These are some and not all of the benefits that unit testing brings to infrastructure and any code.
 And while not everyone will agree, I personally consider a unit testing framework a must-have feature for any code that will run in production.

-## Similarities and differences with Rspec-puppet
+## Similarities and differences with Puppet

-The designs of Puppet and Terraform have many obvious similarities - both are declarative DSLs for infrastructure code; both provide resource abstraction layers with a type and provider model; both build directed acyclic graphs to order the configuration of resources; both take a human-readable source code and "compile" it into a "catalog" (Puppet) or "plan" (Terraform).
+The designs of Puppet and Terraform have many obvious similarities: both are declarative DSLs for infrastructure code; both provide resource abstraction layers with a type and provider model; both build directed acyclic graphs to order the configuration of resources; both take a human-readable source code and "compile" it into a "catalog" (Puppet) or "plan" (Terraform).

-But there are two key differences, and these made it easier to provide a unit testing framework in Puppet than in Terraform:
+But there are some key differences, and these differences no doubt made it easier to provide a unit testing framework in Puppet than in Terraform:

 1. Terraform's state file caches known state information and provides input into the Terraform plan, whereas Puppet's only knowledge of state at the time of catalog compilation are the facts sent by the Puppet agent.
 Mocking these facts is a smaller problem than mocking state in Terraform.
 1. Terraform's providers actually send inputs to the plan as well.
 Puppet's providers meanwhile only operate after the catalog is already compiled.

+For more information be sure to carefully read all of Martin's comments in the [GitHub issue](https://github.com/hashicorp/terraform/issues/21628).
+The problems are not insurmountable.

 ## Terraform testing eval

-It is now time to look at the proof of concept "terraform testing eval" feature.
+It is now time to look at the proof of concept I have written for the "terraform testing eval" framework.
 The feature came about, as mentioned, after I raised a GitHub issue requesting a Terraform unit testing framework.
 And, to my surprise, Martin Atkins had [implemented](https://github.com/hashicorp/terraform/commit/760ec68a5c587340abb87e95b42b4cc56e0f7ab4) one within a few hours.
 He named the prototype "terraform testing eval".
 He also demonstrated its use in Python [here](https://github.com/hashicorp/terraform/issues/21628#issuecomment-499939509).

-## Rspec helpers

-I chose to rewrite Martin's Python helpers in Ruby so that Rspec can be used - my thinking is that Rspec is already known to many DevOps engineers, and is the basis of Serverspec, Test Kitchen, Rspec-puppet, Chefspec, InSpec and not to mention an old project [rspec-terraform](https://github.com/bsnape/rspec-terraform).
-And I also believe that Ruby's flexibility - a language that has evolved from sed, AWK & Perl - makes it a good language for automated testing.
-But, of course, the choice of framework here isn't a key consideration.
-I like Rspec.
-Others may feel free to use something else.

-My proof of concept code is online [here](https://github.com/alexharv074/terraform-unit-testing-poc) and my version of Martin's helper is [here](https://github.com/alexharv074/terraform-unit-testing-poc/blob/master/spec/spec_helper.rb#L8-L63).
+Also, note that Martin's example unit tests in Python are on the [unit-testing-prototype](https://github.com/terraformnet/terraform-aws-vpc-region/tree/unit-testing-prototype) branch of the [terraform-aws-vpc-region](https://github.com/terraformnet/terraform-aws-vpc-region) module.

 ## Building a modified terraform